sulu/sulu/UPGRADE.md

 to use the `RouteBuilderFactory`.
 It offers methods to create Form, Datagrid and ResourceTabs routes in a typed way, which means auto completion in the IDE should work as well.

-Apart from that the `Route::addOption` was renamed to `Route::setOption`, since it overrides existing option values.
+Apart from that the `Route::addOption` and `Route::addAttributeDefault` were renamed to `Route::setOption` and `Route::setAttributeDefault`, since they overrides existing values.

 ### MediaBundle storage configuration